gilesknap/gphotos-sync/README.rst

 is given a (large) limited number of free API calls to Google Services.
 If this distribution shared the client id, all users would share this resource limit.
 This is a little fiddly but only needs to be done once.

+- For the most up to date notes on creating a client id see `bullybrooks.com`_.
-- Create a client id using these instructions `Oauth2 for gphotos-sync`_
+- My previous notes on creating a client id are here `Oauth2 for gphotos-sync`_
 - Once the client ID is created, download it as ``client_secret.json`` and save it under the application configuration directory: